rachartier/tiny-inline-diagnostic.nvim/README.md

 })
 ```

+## Highlights

+- TinyInlineDiagnosticVirtualTextError
+- TinyInlineDiagnosticVirtualTextWarn
+- TinyInlineDiagnosticVirtualTextInfo
+- TinyInlineDiagnosticVirtualTextHint
+- TinyInlineDiagnosticVirtualTextArrow

+`Inv` is used for left and right signs.
+- TinyInlineInvDiagnosticVirtualTextError
+- TinyInlineInvDiagnosticVirtualTextWarn
+- TinyInlineInvDiagnosticVirtualTextInfo
+- TinyInlineInvDiagnosticVirtualTextHint

 ## 📚 API

 - `require("tiny-inline-diagnostic").change(background, factor)`: change the background color and the blend factor, useful if you want to change the colorscheme on the fly.